ddigiorg/pattern-sequence-predictor/README.md

 ### Knowledge

 Intelligence aquires knowledge, sequences of patterns, by observing its environment through sensors (eyes, ears, noses, tounges, nerves, etc.) and influencing its environment through motors (muscles, vocal cords, etc).
-Knowledge is stored in memory and intelligence uses memories of knowledge to make predictions about reoccouring events and influence events so that future events may occour.
+Knowledge is stored in memory, learning, and intelligence uses what it has learned to make predictions about reoccouring events and influence events so that future events may occour.

 ### Perspective